Mobile Icon

 Internal Policies

 As part of our strategy to identify and mitigate risk in our supply chain, including modern slavery, we operate a range of policies and procedures within WeWork.
-All WeWork company employees are required to adhere to and comply with our Code of Conduct and Ethics as well as anti-corruption, anti-money laundering, and discipline policies.
+All WeWork company employees are required to adhere to and comply with our Code of Conduct and Ethics as well as anti-corruption, anti-money laundering, and progressive discipline policies.
 These policies are based on industry-standard principles and they help us set clear expectations for our employees, suppliers, and other business partners, while also establishing a framework that helps us monitor compliance with our standards.
-All employees are required to read and acknowledge these policies.
+All employees are required to read and acknowledge these policies on an annual basis.

 We also maintain policies that address discrimination, harassment, and general workplace conduct.
 Together, these resources play an integral role towards embedding our values throughout our business.